chronicleworks/chronicle/docs/helm_testing.md

   api:
     enabled: true
   auth:
+    enabled: true
+  auth:
     token: eyJhbGciOiJkaXIiLCJlbmMiOiJBMjU2R0NNIiwiaXNzIjoiaHR0cHM6Ly9kZXYtY2hhLTlhZXQudXMuYXV0aDAuY29tLyJ9..wSM9N-paE7lA_YaL.T8Mla-PJ5VcFWdBX6SaxCkzq5LVFnEGg2eiMNc-rCXgCd6CUTFQ9Ra_JbuFZrfVZA0JxaaeY5XHJYVBJ6Gwjq25qU5XxXrXk64ZdHNIBgUYhkHoKOvEIjqYpvv8pl1A4MndAbE8NqFpyYgkaWVhSk0X9zSMWTZ6D_Y4lwMr4ihCNqJ4nd8KuyswwDYrHCnQbmBDE6u0yGmLQEIoLm1ZaCnhgDTzdnX2RgcluOrZR5a-yW8Vw6VogsGHwh6-2gsDHxgdmjpZlfR0jGHkceeCw9xl-ccVaLmTH2DS49nrhiYBfrx8oZ5dTKdj9d0ZWJ91c4CI.beiznku1urlYppbo8WHoCg
 ```

 The user provides a token and auth endpoints.
-Note, in this scenario it does not
+Note that in this scenario, it does
-matter whether the `devIdProvider` is enabled or not, but that testing requires
+not matter whether the devIdProvider is enabled or not, but testing requires that
-that the user provides a token that will work with their third-party auth service.
+the user provides a token that will work with their third-party auth service.